MicrocontrollersDev/MigratingToLatest/README.md

-This has not been fully updated to 1.18 yet.
-This is still a heavy WIP and much of the information about updated mods is wrong.
+This list has not been fully updated to 1.18 yet.
+This is still a heavy WIP and much of the information about updated mods is/will be wrong as mods continue to update.

 # Migrating to 1.18